-Model 3 must be unlocked or detect a key before you can use the switch to open the rear trunk.
+Model Y must be unlocked or detect a key before you can use the switch to open the rear trunk.

 When a door or trunk is open, the touchscreen displays the Door Open indicator light.
-The image of your Model 3 on the touchscreen also displays the open trunk.
+The image of your Model Y on the touchscreen also displays the open trunk.

-You can stop a powered trunk (if equipped) while it is moving by single-clicking the rear trunk button on the key fob accessory.
+To stop a powered liftgate while it is moving, singleclick the rear trunk button on the key fob.
 Then, when you double-click the rear trunk button, it moves again, but in the opposite direction (provided it was not almost entirely open or closed when you stopped it).
-For example, if you single-click to stop the powered trunk while it is opening, when you double-click, it closes.
+For example, if you single-click to stop the powered liftgate while it is opening, when you double-click, it closes.

-NOTE: In emergency situations, you can override the open or close command for the powered trunk (if equipped) by grabbing hold of it and stopping it in place.
+NOTE: In emergency situations, you can override an open or close command by grasping the powered liftgate to stop it in place.

-WARNING: Before opening or closing the powered trunk (if equipped), it is important to check that the surrounding area is free of obstacles (people and objects).
-You must proactively monitor the trunk to ensure that it does not come into contact with a person or object.
-Failure to do so may result in damage or serious injury.
+WARNING: Before opening or closing the powered liftgate, check that the area around the liftgate is free of obstacles (people and objects).
+You must proactively monitor the liftgate to ensure that it does not come into contact with a person or object.
+Failure to do so may result in damage or injury.